rwieruch/blog_robinwieruch_content/slack-invite-javascript-react.md

 }
 {{< /highlight >}}

 That's it.
-Since I have made it effortless for people to join the Slack Group to learn React, more and more people signed up for it.
+Since I have made it effortless for people to join the Slack Group to learn React, the rate of people joining the Slack Channel went up.

 <hr class="section-divider">

 Hopefully the article gave you a couple of insights on how to use Slack in a programmatic way in JavaScript and React to automate your member invitation for your Slack Group.
-My own experiences have shown me that it helps a lot to grow a community around a certain topic.
-So if you are learning React, don't forget to join the Slack Channel :-)
+My own experiences have shown me that it helps a lot to grow a community of like minded people around a certain topic.